klavinslab/ee590-f16/README.md

 Homework will be assigned weekly, and will be due the following Wednesday.
 Homework will be submitted by pushing your code and other materials to a github repository.
 We will clone your code and attempt to run it and grade it base on functionality, completeness, and style.

 Detailed assignments are listed on the [wiki](https://github.com/klavinslab/ee590/wiki).

+## Resources

+* We will be using Github for version controlling all of our code.
+Make a user name and get the [Student Pack](https://education.github.com/pack) so you can use various resources for free.
+* Please use the [Atom Editor](https://atom.io) to edit your code.

 ## References